TransModeler SE System Recommendations

 Monitor

 This is very dependent on user preferences.
 A 20” or larger monitor that can display at least 1280x1024 is recommended.
 We like the 23 or 24” wide-screen panels that can display 1920x1080.
 We mostly purchase Dell UltraSharp LCD monitors.
 Dual monitors can be very useful for heavy interactive use.
-For the higher 4K resolution, we liked the Dell 27” U2718Q.
-Windows 10 is required for 4K.
+For the higher 4K resolution, we liked the Dell 27” U2723QE.
+Windows 10 or 11 is required for 4K.

 Network Adapter

 This is site dependent.
 Gigabit Ethernet is a good choice for new installations.
+Faster connections could be useful if distributed processing is to be used.

 Printers/Plotters